pytroll/pyresample/docs/source/concepts/resampling.rst

 In the general sense, resampling is the process of creating new data points from data we already have.
-In Pyresample, we use the term "resample" when we transform data from one :doc:`geometry <geometries>` to another.
+In Pyresample, we use the term "resample" when we use the data from one :doc:`geometry <geometries>` to create data points in another geometry.
 With the available geometries in mind we typically use resampling in a few common use cases: